dantrevino/talks/2018-03-14-Build-Decentralized-Applications-with-Blockstack/tutorial.md

 ## Introduction to the Blockstack Identity and Storage APIs for Developers ##

 Blockstack's identity and storage APIs let developers get started developing applications for the new decentralized Internet, quickly and easily.
-This is a short demonstration of how easy it to adapt existing applications.
+This is a short demonstration of how easy it to adapt existing applications and immediately gain the benefits of stong identity and encrypted storage for your users.

 ### Getting Started ###